lagotto/lagotto/docs/sources.md

 title: "Sources"
 ---

-The ALM application provides a number of public sources.
+The Lagotto software includes a number of sources.
 Most sources require a user account with the service (see table below).

 ### Viewed
 * [PubMed Central Usage Stats](/docs/pmc)